Pizza

-Pizza (Note: /ˈpiːtsə/ PEET-sə, /it/; /nap/) is an Italian dish typically consisting of a flat base of leavened wheat-based dough topped with tomato, cheese, and other ingredients, baked at a high temperature, traditionally in a wood-fired oven.
+Pizza (Note: English: /ˈpiːtsə/ PEET-sə, /it/, /nap/.) is an Italian dish typically consisting of a flat base of leavened wheat-based dough topped with tomato, cheese, and other ingredients, baked at a high temperature, traditionally in a wood-fired oven.

-The term pizza was first recorded in 997 AD, in a Latin manuscript from the southern Italian town of Gaeta, in Lazio, on the border with Campania.
-Raffaele Esposito is often credited for creating the modern pizza in Naples.
+The term pizza was first recorded in AD 997, in a Latin manuscript from the southern Italian town of Gaeta, in Lazio, on the border with Campania.
+Raffaele Esposito is often credited with creating the modern version of pizza in Naples at the end of the 19th century.
 In 2009, Neapolitan pizza was registered with the European Union as a traditional speciality guaranteed (TSG) dish.
 In 2017, the art of making Neapolitan pizza was included on UNESCO's list of intangible cultural heritage.

 Pizza and its variants are among the most popular foods in the world.
 Pizza is sold at a variety of restaurants, including pizzerias, Mediterranean restaurants, via delivery, and as street food.
 In Italy, pizza served in a restaurant is presented unsliced, and is eaten with the use of a knife and fork.
 In casual settings, however, it is typically cut into slices to be eaten while held in the hand.
 Pizza is also sold in grocery stores in a variety of forms, including frozen or as kits for self-assembly.
 Store-bought pizzas are then cooked using a home oven.

 In 2017, the world pizza market was US$128 billion; in the US, it was $44 billion spread over 76,000 pizzerias.
 Overall, 13% of the US population aged two years and over consumed pizza on any given day.
-Furthermore, pizza is the most eaten food in the world after rice, followed by pasta.

 Etymology

-The oldest recorded usage of the word pizza is thought to be from May 997 CE, appearing in the Codex diplomaticus Caietanus, a notarial Latin document from the town of Gaeta, then still part of the Byzantine Empire.
+The oldest recorded usage of the word pizza is thought to be from May 997 AD, appearing in the Codex diplomaticus Caietanus, a notarial Latin document from the town of Gaeta, then still part of the Byzantine Empire.
 The text states that a tenant of certain property is to give the bishop of Gaeta duodecim pizze (lit. 'twelve pizzas'), a pork shoulder and kidney annually on Christmas Day, and twelve pizzas and a couple of chickens annually on Easter Sunday.